-Within this context, Government will provide financial instruments to stimulate investments in RES.
+Within this context, Government will provide financial instruments to stimulate investments in RES, EE, and green transport, including Electric Vehicles.
 Such measures will be complemented with the provision of financial incentives to support enterprises to invest in energy efficiency.
 Such measures will be implemented in accordance with energy efficiency directives, as applicable.[2]
-These measures will have a impact on the reduction of emissions of CO2 and other greenhouse gases.
+These measures will have an impact on the reduction of emissions of CO2 and other greenhouse gases.